-Chinese-style pork ribs are pressured cooked and fall-off-the-bone tender.
+Pressure Cooker Dim Sum Pork Ribs with Black Beans- Chinese-style pork ribs are pressured cooked and fall-off-the-bone tender.
+Cooking method by steaming is also included

 My little journey with instant pot continues.
 There are still some trial and errors going on as I’m learning how to use it.
-I thought I put it to test with making some baby back ribs.
+I thought I put it to test with making some pork ribs.
 The Chinese style!

-- 1 lb of back / spare ribs I leave them whole, but you can ask butcher to cut into smaller pieces like in dim sum restaurant
+- 1 lb of baby back or spare ribs ask butcher to cut into 3 inch pieces

 - 1 clove garlic (minced)

-In a bowl that will fit into your instant pot for pressure cooking later, add pork ribs and the rest of the ingredients and your clean hand to mix everything and let it marinade for at least 30 minutes or 1 hour if you have time.
+- In a bowl that will fit into your instant pot for pressure cooking later, add pork ribs and the seasonings and using your clean hand to mix everything and let it marinade for at least 30 minutes or 1 hour or overnight if you have the time

 If you are not pressure cooking and using steamer:

-Get your steamer ready by filling it up with water and bring it to a boil.
-Place the bowl of pork ribs in the steamer and steam the pork ribs for about 45 minutes or until they are cooked through and tender.
-If your ribs are in smaller pieces, it will take about 25-30 minutes to cook.
+- Get your steamer ready by filling it up with water and bring it to a boil.
+Place the bowl of pork ribs in the steamer and steam the ribs for about 20 minutes or until they are cooked through and tender.
+If your ribs are in smaller pieces, it will take about 15 minutes to cook.
 Be sure to check the water level and refill with some if it almost runs out.
 Serve immediately

 Other Instant Pot recipes are here